 Is it the longest congestion ever?
 Maybe.
 Great news for one side of the industry and bad news for the other.
 With container freight rates and port congestion in the worst position compared to 2020 and 2021, the situation doesn´t expect to change until next year, 2023.

-Intermodal Industry Reporting a Short Term Decline, End of 2021 Stronger
+Industry Reporting a Short Term Decline

 According to the data provided by the Intermodal Association of North America (IANA), the market saw a decline in Intermodal transportation, reporting a significant decline in September 2021.
 Read Here